Xennials: Characteristics and traits

+Ben Groundwater, writing for The Sydney Morning Herald, said: "Xennials are a weird generation – too young to be pessimistic Gen-Xers, but too old to be flaky Millennials.
+We're not the social media generation, but we know how to use it.
+Some of us got in before the property market boomed – some of us did not.

 Political activity

-According to Annabelle Dickson, writing for Politico, Britain's youngest prime minister Rishi Sunak and his staffers were all part of the same Xennial cohort.
-She also stated that "unlike their Gen X predecessors, the Xennials were still children when Margaret Thatcher was in her pomp.
+In Politico, Annabelle Dickson wrote that Britain's youngest prime minister, Rishi Sunak, and his staffers are Xennials.
+She added, "unlike their Gen X predecessors, the Xennials were still children when Margaret Thatcher was in her pomp.
 The Conservative prime minister had left office by the time they hit their politically-formative mid-to-late teens and early 20s, even if her legacy lingered on."